JohnnyDingYQ/MySite/src/res/md/Technology of This Site.md

 ## Mobile First Design

 For a web application, there are two ways of approaching the design process.
-The first it to start the design for desktop computers, add all the functionalities, and remove some of them for the mobile version of the design.
-The second is to start the design from the mobile version and add functionalities as the screen gets wider.
-In practice, the second approach is mostly adopted in the industry.
-Mobile platform usually not have the same amount of resources as desktop computers, so
+The first it to start the design for desktop computers, add all the functionalities, and remove some of them since mobile clients have limited hardware resources (e.g. screen width and processing power).
+On the other hand, the second approach is to start the design from the mobile version and add functionalities as more hardware resources are available.
+In practice, the second approach is mostly adopted in the industry since more and more users use mobile clients to access the web.
+This site adopts the mobile first design approach.

+## Markdown

+It is extremely tedious to write posts directly in HTML since HTML is a markup language and contains tags, which inflates content and makes my writing, in my opinion, ugly.
+As a result, all of my posts are written in markdown files (.md).
+A **Gatsby** plugin is used to convert markdown files into HTML content, and an individual page is generated for each markdown file.

+And that is all for now.
+Developing this site involve many more concepts not mentioned in this post; nevertheless, what is listed above are those which I think worth mentioning.